aosman101/casual-coded-correspondence/README.md

   - Keeps spaces and punctuation intact.
   - Clear, step-by-step cells you can run top-to-bottom.

-> The Caesar cipher shifts each letter by a fixed offset modulo 26 (a classic monoalphabetic substitution).
-The Vigenère cipher applies a sequence of Caesar shifts derived from a repeated keyword (a simple polyalphabetic substitution). :contentReference[oaicite:0]{index=0}
+> The Caesar cipher shifts each letter by a fixed offset, using modulo 26 (which is a classic monoalphabetic substitution).
+The Vigenère cipher, on the other hand, applies a series of Caesar shifts that are derived from a repeatedly used keyword, representing a simple polyalphabetic substitution.
 ---

 ## 🚀 Project structure